6ruff/jira-ticket-jumper/README.md

 If it sounds like something you’d use you can install it as follows:

-1. Download and unzip the attached file
+1. Download the jira_chrome_plugin directory
 1. Chrome -> Settings -> Extensions -> Switch on Developer Mode (top right)
 1. Click “Load unpacked”
 1. Choose the jira_chrome_plugin folder
+1. Set the base URL of your jira instance in the plugin settings under Extension Options

+That's it!

-That’s it I think.
-You can now do Ctrl-J and a little box should pop up where you can type in the ticket id.
+You can now hit Ctrl-J and a little box should pop up where you can type in the ticket id.
+Hit Enter and it will open the ticket in a new tab.

 If you pin the extension in the toolbar you get a little jira icon to click on which also pops up the little box.